-At March 31, 2008, the Company's financial liquidity was provided principally by (i) \$14.4 million in cash and cash equivalents, and (ii) \$66.5 million available under the secured revolving credit facility.
-In addition, the Company anticipates the availability of additional construction financing (including the commitment in principle for a \$150 million master secured revolving construction facility), and net proceeds from the contribution of properties to joint ventures.
-The Company also anticipates excess funds from the refinancing of existing debt as it becomes due.
-There can be no assurance, however, that the Company will obtain such additional construction financing, net proceeds from the contribution of properties to joint ventures or excess funds from the refinancing of existing debt.
+The Company expects to fund its liquidity requirements principally from the following: (i) cash and cash equivalents, (ii) availability under its secured revolving credit facility, and (iii) availability under its unsecured line of credit.
+In addition, the Company anticipates the availability of additional construction financing, net proceeds from the contribution of properties to joint ventures, and proceeds from the refinancing of maturing debt.
+Such construction financing includes the recently-completed \$150 million master secured revolving construction facility, a committed \$77.7 million construction facility for its joint venture development project in Pottsgrove, Pennsylvania, and the \$27.8 construction facility for its joint venture development project in Stroudsburg, Pennsylvania.
+There can be no assurance, however, that the Company will have the availability of such additional construction financing, net proceeds from the contribution of properties to joint ventures, or proceeds from the refinancing of existing debt.

-Mortgage loans payable at March 31, 2008 consisted of fixed-rate notes totaling \$677.0 million (with a weighted average interest rate of 5.8%) and \$226.7 million outstanding under the variable-rate secured revolving credit facility (with a weighted average interest rate of 4.0%).
-Total mortgage loans payable have an overall weighted average interest rate of 5.3% and mature at various dates through 2021.
+Mortgage loans payable at June 30, 2008 consisted of fixed-rate notes totaling \$677.3 million (with a weighted average interest rate of 5.8%) and variable-rate debt totaling \$257.3 million, principally advances outstanding under the variable-rate secured revolving credit facility (with a weighted average interest rate of 3.6%).
+Total mortgage loans payable have an overall weighted average interest rate of 5.2% and mature at various dates through 2021.

 The terms of several of the Company's mortgage loans payable require the Company to deposit certain replacement and other reserves with its lenders.
 Such "restricted cash" is generally available only for property-level requirements for which the reserve was established, and is not available to fund other property-level or Company-level obligations.
-In addition, joint venture partnership agreements require, among other things, that the Company maintain separate cash accounts for the operation of the joint ventures, and that distributions to the general and minority interest partners be strictly controlled.
+In addition, joint venture partnership agreements require, among other things, that the Company maintain separate cash accounts for the operation of the joint ventures, and that distributions to the partners be strictly controlled.